dapore/api-client-node/README.md

 import { Event } from '@vibely/api-client-node'
 import { Location } from '@vibely/api-client-node'

-// api is vibely api route eg. `https://getvibely.herokuapp.com` [optional]
+// api is vibely api route eg. `https://getvibely.herokuapp.com` [required]
-// token is the auth token after login
+// token is the auth token after login default is ''
 // log the loging api to use, defaults to console

 const content = new Content({api: ``, token: ``, log: console})